semaio/Magento2-ConfigImportExport/README.md

 Thanks to all [contributors](https://github.com/semaio/Magento2-ConfigImportExport/graphs/contributors) who invested their valuable time to contribute to this module.
 Much appreciated!

+## Inspiration

+This module is inspired by the awesome n98-magerun plugin "HarrisStreet ImpEx" by @SchumacherFM for Magento 1 which you can find [here](https://github.com/Zookal/HarrisStreet-ImpEx).

 ## Copyright

-(c) 2016-2020 semaio GmbH / Rouven Alexander Rieker
+(c) 2016-2022 semaio GmbH / Rouven Alexander Rieker